Fabrice Emaer

 was an impresario whose nightclubs le Sept, Le Bronx and le Palace, were the premier spots in Paris nightlife in the 1970s and early 1980s, celebrated in memoirs and songs like Amanda Lear's 1979 song "Fashion Pack" which declared, "In Paris you got to be seen at Maxim's / The Palace / The 7 and then go Chez Regine."

-Modest beginnings
+Early life

 Born on 1 May 1935, Francis Paul Emaer grew up in Wattrelos near Lille in northern France.
 His father was a traveling salesman for the local spinning mills, and his untimely death left the family impoverished.

 At seventeen, he left his family and traveled North Africa and the French Riviera, before settling in Paris.
 By then, he had changed his name to the more elegant Fabrice, and worked as a stylist and make-up artist.

 He opened his first club, "Le Pimm's Bar," in 1964.
 Le Pimm's evolved into the premier gay club on Saint-Anne Street, situated in the heart of the gay neighborhood near L'Opera that was packed with bars, bathhouses, and prostitutes.
 The clientele was almost exclusively gay men who were there to cruise.